 This is the appearance of the Yorkshire Terrier, in regard to conformance guidelines: (If you are planning on showing your Yorkie, you will want to obtain the official appearance guidelines of the club you will be associating with since it can vary slightly from one to the other)

 A long-haired toy terrier whose blue and tan coat is parted on the face and from the foundation of the skull to the end of the tail and hangs equally and quite straight down each side of body.
 The body is compact and well proportioned.
 The dog's high head carriage and self-assured manner should give the look of energy and pride.

 The head is petite and rather flat on top, the skull not too prominent or round, the muzzle not too extended, with the bite neither undershot nor overshot and teeth sound.
 Either scissors bite or level bite is acceptable.
-The nose

 is black.
 Eyes are medium in size and not too prominent; dark in color and sparkling with a sharp, intelligent expression.
 Eye rims are dark.
 Ears are small, V-shaped, carried erect and set not too far apart.

 The body is well proportioned and very compact.
 The back is rather short, the back line level, with height at shoulder equal to the rump.